awsdocs/amazon-vpc-user-guide/doc_source/how-it-works.md

 IP addresses enable resources in your VPC to communicate with each other, and with resources over the internet\.

+Classless Inter\-Domain Routing \(CIDR\) notation is a way of representing an IP address and its network mask\.
+The format of these addresses is as follows:
++ An individual IPv4 address is 32 bits, with 4 groups of up to 3 decimal digits\.
+For example, 10\.0\.1\.0\.
++ An IPv4 CIDR block has a four groups of up to three decimal digits, 0\-255, separated by periods, followed by a slash and a number from 0 to 32\.
+For example, 10\.0\.0\.0/16\.
++ An individual IPv6 address is 128 bits, with 8 groups of 4 hexadecimal digits\.
+For example, 2001:0db8:85a3:0000:0000:8a2e:0370:7334\.
++ An IPv6 CIDR block has four groups of up to four hexadecimal digits, separated by colons, followed by a double colon, followed by a slash and a number from 1 to 128\.
+For example, 2001:db8:1234:1a00::/56\.

+For more information, see [Classless Inter\-Domain Routing](http://en.wikipedia.org/wiki/CIDR_notation) in Wikipedia\.

-When you create a VPC, you assign it an IPv4 CIDR block \(a range of private IPv4 addresses\), an IPv6 CIDR block, or both \(dual\-stack\)\.
+When you create a VPC, you assign it an IPv4 CIDR block \(a range of private IPv4 addresses\), an IPv6 CIDR block, or both IPv4 and IPv6 CIDR blocks \(dual\-stack\)\.

 Private IPv4 addresses are not reachable over the internet\.
-IPv6 addresses are globally unique and can be configured to remain private or reachable over the internet\.
+IPv6 addresses are globally unique and can be configured to remain private or be reachable over the internet\.

 Your VPC can operate in dual\-stack mode\.
 This means that your resources can communicate over IPv4, IPv6, or both IPv4 and IPv6\.
 IPv4 and IPv6 addresses are independent of each other; you must add separate routes and security group rules for IPv4 and IPv6\.